felixvor/flipfacts/README.md

 # flipfacts
 FlipFacts is a website where you can post and rate short statements.
 However, rating does not just happen based on gut feeling: for each positive or negative rating you must provide a scholarly source that supports or contradicts the statement you want to rate.

+Implemented:
+- User login and registration with EMail verification
+- Profile (edit username, password)
+- Users can post new statements
+- Users can rate statements by submitting DOIs (or other identifier) of valid publication (shoutout to the semanticscholar API)
+- Logged in users can report bad statements and spam
+- Logged in users can report bad sources
+- Logged in admins can access moderation page and check reports
+- Working tfidf based search
+- Working semantic similarity search (shoutout to sentence-transformers)
+- Similar posts based on semantic similarity
+- 'Browse' page to access and order all existing posts
+- Fully responsive and mobile friendly

+Possible ToDos:
+- Update source metrics regulary (like num citations)
+- Server Side Rendering with next.js (meta descriptions for better link previews)
+- Better Profile page that shows your own posts and submitted sources
+- Commenting or discussion section for statement-phrasing and source quality

 ## React Frontend
 ```
  cd react-frontend